 Dr. Glennon shared practical and purposeful tips and suggestions for DIY in-home therapeutic interventions.
 She highlighted simple yet effective approaches to supporting individuals with sensory issues.
 This is a must watch for parents and caretakers feeling the absence of their traditional occupational therapy as it will open your eyes to methods outside the box, but inside your home.

 In addition to her work with the Center for Pediatric Therapy and as a Professor at Quinnipiac University, Dr. Glennon lectures nationally, and has over 50 publications related to pediatric practice, including co-author of the Sensory Processing Measure, an assessment for children with sensory integrative difficulties.

-Sara and Rachel interview Dr. Ruth Erens, with special guest Maria Yurgaitis.
-Dr Erens shares her suggested ideas and strategies for ways to reduce stress and enjoy this valuable time with your child during this extended “stay at home” time.
+Sara and Rachel interview Dr. Ruth Eren, with special guest Maria Yurgaitis.
+Dr Eren shares her suggested ideas and strategies for ways to reduce stress and enjoy this valuable time with your child during this extended “stay at home” time.

-Dr. Erens also shares ways to “naturally” educate your child, using materials that are already a part of your home, and incorporating those elements into teaching moments.
+Dr. Eren also shares ways to “naturally” educate your child, using materials that are already a part of your home, and incorporating those elements into teaching moments.

 Sara and Rachel interview Dr. James Loomis from Center for Children With Special Needs.
 Dr Loomis shares some great perspective as the social distancing and “stay at home” timeline has lengthened.

-Acknowledging the growing frustration that we are all feeling, Dr. Loomis offers many great suggestions, including:
+Acknowledging the growing frustration that we are all feeling, Dr. Loomis offers many great suggestions.

 An interview with Chris Abildgaard, LPC, NCC, NCSP, the owner and director of the Social Learning Center, LLC. located in Cheshire, CT.